Onychophora: Slime

 The Onychophora forcefully squirt glue-like slime (Note: The secretion ejected by onychophorans is sometimes referred to as glue, but termed slime in current scientific literature; e.g. (Benkendorff et al. 1999), (Baer & Mayer 2012), (Concha et al. 2014), and others.) from their oral papillae; they do so either in defense against predators or to capture prey.
 The openings of the glands that produce the slime are in the papillae, a pair of highly modified limbs on the sides of the head below the antennae.
 Inside, they have a syringe-like system that, by a geometric amplifier, allows for fast squirt using slow muscular contraction.
 High speed films show the animal expelling two streams of adhesive liquid through a small opening (50–200 microns) at a speed of 3 to 5 m/s.
 The interplay between the elasticity of oral papillae and the fast unsteady flow produces a passive oscillatory motion (30–60 Hz) of the oral papillae.
 The oscillation causes the streams to cross in mid air, weaving a disordered net; the velvet worms can control only the general direction where the net is thrown.

 The slime glands themselves are deep inside the body cavity, each at the end of a tube more than half the length of the body.
 The tube both conducts the fluid and stores it until it is required.
-The distance that the animal can propel the slime varies; usually it squirts it about a centimetre, but the maximal range has variously been reported to be ten centimetres, or even nearly a foot, although accuracy drops with range.
+The distance that the animal can propel the slime varies; usually it squirts it about a centimeter, but the maximal range has variously been reported to be ten centimeters, or even nearly a foot, although accuracy drops with range.
 It is not clear to what extent the range varies with the species and other factors.
-One squirt usually suffices to snare a prey item, although larger prey may be further immobilised by smaller squirts targeted at the limbs; additionally, the fangs of spiders are sometimes targeted.
+One squirt usually suffices to snare a prey item, although larger prey may be further immobilized by smaller squirts targeted at the limbs; additionally, the fangs of spiders are sometimes targeted.
 Upon ejection, it forms a net of threads about twenty microns in diameter, with evenly spaced droplets of viscous adhesive fluid along their length.
 It subsequently dries, shrinking, losing its stickiness, and becoming brittle.
 Onychophora eat their dried slime when they can, which seems provident, since an onychophoran requires about 24 days to replenish an exhausted slime repository.

 The slime can account for up to 11% of the organism's dry weight and is 90% water; its dry residue consists mainly of proteins—primarily a collagen-type protein.
 1.3% of the slime's dry weight consists of sugars, mainly galactosamine.
 The slime also contains lipids and the surfactant nonylphenol.
 Onychophora are the only organisms known to produce this latter substance.
 It tastes "slightly bitter and at the same time somewhat astringent".
 The proteinaceous composition accounts for the slime's high tensile strength and stretchiness.
 The lipid and nonylphenol constituents may serve one of two purposes: They may line the ejection channel, stopping the slime from sticking to the organism when it is secreted; or they may slow the drying process long enough for the slime to reach its target.